foundata/guidelines/ansible-style-guide.md

 * Include blank lines before and after the `---` separator, followed by the rest of the file.
 * Check all [`YAML_FILENAME_EXTENSIONS`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#yaml-filename-extensions) when searching for files (e.g., `vars_files`, `include_vars`, plugins, or similar functions).
 * If a `when:` condition contains only `and` expressions, break it into a list of conditions for better readability.
-* Keep content below 80 characters in length, and ensure the overall line length, including indentation, stays below 120 characters.
+* Keep content around 80 characters in length, and ensure the overall line length, including indentation, stays below 120 characters.
   * Use [block scalars](https://yaml-multiline.info/#block-scalars) (`>` and `|`) as needed to manage long strings.
   * Include a chomping indicator (`-`) behind [block scalars](https://yaml-multiline.info/#block-scalars) (`>` and `|`) when it is important to exclude the trailing newline from the string (e.g., when defining a string variable).
 * Use parentheses and new lines to group conditions when it helps to clarify the logic.
 When in doubt, use parentheses if there are multiple `and` or `or` operators.